 The purpose of the Bachelor of Science in Physical Education & Health program is to promote the development of a healthy, physically-active, Christ-centered lifestyle.
-The program prepares its graduates to become competent, problem-solving, and innovative professionals able to design, deliver, and assess health and physical education instruction for grades preK-12.
+The program prepares its graduates to become competent, problem-solving, and innovative professionals interested in pursuing licensure through graduate studies or working with children in non-academic settings.

 The B.S. in Physical Education & Health is offered through the Department of Allied Health Professions.

 View Liberty’s undergraduate admissions requirements

 - Athletic Administrator

 For more information, contact Dr. Eric Brubaker, Physical Education & Health program director at firstname.lastname@example.org